logo

 Nicola Cataldo

-We definitely agree with what everyone is saying here because there are a lot of things to consider when talking about why a do might react aggressively.
-We think that people had the right idea when talking about triggers rather than breeds.
+We definitely agree with what everyone is saying here because there are many factors to consider when discussing why a dog might react aggressively.
+We believe that people had the right idea when talking about triggers rather than breeds.

 Share this article: